Bullish Weather Projections Push Natural Gas Prices Higher

 Source: John Kemp

-The latest increase puts the long-to-short ratio at the highest of all-time.
+The latest increase puts the long-to-short ratio at the highest of all time.

 Source: John Kemp

 Positioning continues to be the main concern most traders have on the market.
 We agree as this presents the most bearish data point and presents the possibility of a near-term price correction.
-We saw last week how fast prices can correct in just three-days, and the latest positioning disclosure didn't ease our concerns.
+We saw last week how fast prices can correct in just three days, and the latest positioning disclosure didn't ease our concerns.

 We will be reinstating our morning weather updates again, so be sure to sign up for HFI Research if you want daily updates of natural gas fundamentals and weather.